 Freedom for All Americans Education Fund Team

-Katie Belanger is the Acting CEO and President of Operations at Freedom for All Americans.
-With over fifteen years of experience working with nonprofits and for profits, boards and staff teams, and coalitions and political and advocacy campaigns, Katie has a passion for aligning groups around their vision, building robust implementation plans, engaging and developing leaders, and delivering real successes to the LGBT community.
-Prior to joining Freedom for All Americans, Katie was the President & CEO of Fair Wisconsin, the Badger state’s LGBT advocacy organization, where she ran the successful campaign to pass the Wisconsin’s first pro-LGBT legislation in over 30 years and helped pass numerous local relationship and nondiscrimination ordinances.
+Katie Belanger is the President of Partnerships & Operations at Freedom for All Americans.
+With over fifteen years of experience working with nonprofits and for profits, boards and staff teams, and coalitions and political and advocacy campaigns, Katie has a passion for aligning groups around their vision, building robust implementation plans, engaging and developing leaders, and delivering real successes to the LGBTQ community.
+Prior to joining Freedom for All Americans, Katie was the President & CEO of Fair Wisconsin, the Badger state’s LGBTQ advocacy organization, where she ran the successful campaign to pass the Wisconsin’s first pro-LGBTQ legislation in over 30 years and helped pass numerous local relationship and nondiscrimination ordinances.
 She is a Past Co-Chair of the Equality Federation Board of Directors, as well as former Finance and PAC Director for Senator Tammy Baldwin and Scheduling Director for Wisconsin Governor Jim Doyle.
 In her current role, Katie oversees FFAA’s operational and financial management and leads efforts to build a team of advocates and influencers advancing nondiscrimination protections, including LGBT University’s training programs.

 Digital Campaign Manager • Email

-Jorge Gutierrez is the Senior Graphic Designer at Freedom for All Americans, where he is the lead on all print and web design related projects.
+Jorge Gutierrez is the Associate Director of Web Development and Graphic Design at Freedom for All Americans, where he is the lead on all print and web design related projects.
 At FFAA, he provides design support for over a dozen state campaigns.
 This includes graphics for all social media platforms, print materials, and web support.
 Most notably, he was part of the team that secured nondiscrimination protections in Jacksonville, Florida, where he was in charge of conceptualizing and executing graphics that promoted the campaign’s messaging and mobilization of thousands of supporters.
 In addition, his graphics have been featured by various media outlets, including local state TV stations and Buzzfeed.
 He brings more than 8 years of experience in the non-profit sector.
 He believes in empowering communities to form and grow, and strongly believes in using his skills as a way to influence social change in our communities.

 Prior to joining FFAA, he provided print and web support for the Freedom to Marry digital action team, which helped secure marriage equality nationwide.
 There, he worked in over 15 state campaigns, where his designs helped win marriage in more states.